A few weeks ago Ilias Alexopoulos presented part of his PhD work on IoT performance Estimation.

 Embedded Design Verification For many applications the FPGA is an overkill device to have.
 However, you may be able to test the real-time embedded firmware, without any performance impact if you use the FPGA for capturing processor data.
 For example, stack checking in hardware is very efficient and accurate.
 So you can use the combined system to trace events, check stacks, and any other aspects of your embedded system before you deploy it and gain more confidence in the quality of your product.

-Other
+Other solutions

-while I can get similar setups from the FPGA vendors?
-I can get single or dual
+Well, why should I use this platform when I can get similar setups from the FPGA vendors?
+I can get single or dual ARM cores along with a larger set of available logic.

 This is true, however, these solutions are micro-processor based and not micro-controller based.
 The PCB is challenging to accommodate these devices and they still need a lot of external peripherals to make it work (SDRAM, Flash etc).
-Our solution offers a two-chip solution (MCU and FPGA) which is more compact and less power-hungry and within design reach of a small or medium-sized company.
+Our solution offers a two-chip solution (MCU and FPGA) that is more compact less power-hungry and within the design reach of a small or medium-sized company.
 In addition, the platforms are scalable.

 Using an external FPGA device your solution is not bonded to a specific microcontroller or FPGA device.
 The split architecture allows more flexibility.
 You can scale up capacity for example using the same footprint (just replace the FPGA with a higher capacity logic one), or you may decide you need another processor (ie. Coldfire or Kinetis) that supports the same inter-chip interface.